BenCaiello/PalmettoBUG/README.md

 ## isoSegDenoise

+You will also want to run either:

+    > pip install isosegdenoise

+or

+    > pip install isosegdenoise[tensorflow]

-The overall workflow of PalmettoBUG depends on a semi-independent package: https://github.com/BenCaiello/isoSegDenoise This package was separated due to licensing reasons and both packages can theoretically be operated without the other, but it is automatically installed by pip as a dependency of PalmettoBUG so typically you don't need to pay too much attention to the division between the packages.
+This is because the overall workflow of PalmettoBUG depends on a semi-independent package "isoSegDenoise" (GitHub: https://github.com/BenCaiello/isoSegDenoise).
+This package was separated due to licensing reasons and both packages can theoretically be operated independent of each other, however the segmentation and denoising steps shown in the documentation are not possible without isoSegDenoise.

+The decision on whether to include the [tensorflow] tag is because the popular Deepcell / Mesmer algorithm was originally implemented using tensorflow, so if you want an exact replication of the original Mesmer neural net model you should use the [tensorflow] tag.
+This will install the needd packges to run the model using tensorflow -- and when those packages are available, isoSegDenoise will use them by default.
+However, doing this does have a few practical downsides: 1). more, large dependencies are needed for installation (tensorflow, keras, etc.), 2). it makes it harder to configure GPU support and 3). the obsolete versions of tensorflow / keras that are needed to run the model generate large numbers of security warnings / have a large number of security vulnerablilities.

+Without the [tensorflow] tag, the tensorflow / keras packages will not be installed and isosegdenoise with use an ONNX model version of Mesmer (generated using tf2onnx package) inside PyTorch (using onnx2torch).
+This makes GPU support easier and reduces the dependencies required by the program.
+However, the model is not 100% identical to the original tensorflow model!
+Its output does look very similar by eye -- but I have not (yet) benchmarked its accuracy vs. the original model.

 ## Documentation